1,000+ Opportunities

 The technical storage or access is required to create user profiles to send advertising, or to track the user on a website or across several websites for similar marketing purposes.
 Manage {vendor_count} vendors

-Based on current listing details, eligibility includes: Non-profit organizations working on projects that benefit biodiversity in wild landscapes including marine environments.
-Focus on conserving, protecting, enhancing, restoring, or reconnecting habitats.
+Based on current listing details, eligibility includes: Non-profit organisations focused on conserving biodiversity in wild landscapes including marine environments; projects must prioritize habitats that sequester carbon or enable climate change adaptation and demonstrate benefits to local communities.
 Applicants should confirm final requirements in the official notice before submission.

 Current published award information indicates Up to €30,000 Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.